open-telemetry/opentelemetry-dotnet/docs/logs/customizing-the-sdk/README.md

 If no `Resource` is explicitly configured, the default is to use a resource indicating this [Telemetry SDK](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/resource/semantic_conventions#telemetry-sdk).
 The `SetResourceBuilder` method on `OpenTelemetryLoggerOptions` can be used to set a single `ResourceBuilder`.
-If `SetResourceBuilder` is called multiple times, only the last is kept..
+If `SetResourceBuilder` is called multiple times, only the last is kept.
 It is not possible to change the resource builder *after* creating the `LoggerFactory`.

 The snippet below shows configuring a custom `ResourceBuilder` to the provider.